Democrats could win 50 House seats. Here's how

 In an important prerequisite for any wave, candidate recruitment is strong.
 So far, 209 Democrats had each raised at least $5,000 by the end of June, compared to average of just 43 at similar points in the previous four election cycles, according to a Brookings Institution analysis.
 Even ahead of Democrats’ 2006 wave, just 48 candidates had reached that fundraising threshold.

 Democrats have focused on candidates who break the party's mold, turning often to veterans with more experience in business than politics.
-Ohio’s 7th congressional district, around Canton, will be a tough reach, but the party is excited about Ken Harbaugh, a former Navy pilot who now runs Team Rubicon, which enlists veterans to respond to natural disasters all over the world.
+Ohio’s 7th congressional district, around Canton, will be a tough reach, but the party is excited about Ken Harbaugh, a former Navy pilot who until June was president and COO of Team Rubicon, which enlists veterans to respond to natural disasters all over the world.

 In illinois's 12th congressional district, which covers the southern tip of the state, Democrats finally succeeded in coaxing Brendan Kelly, a district attorney who has prosecuted corrupt politicians in both parties, to take the plunge.
 And in Kentucky’s 6th, which had a tradition of electing Democrats since the Civil War before Rep. Andy Barr won 2012, Amy McGrath grabbed headlines and saw a fundraising windfall with an announcement video highlighting her experience as the first female Marine to fly in an F-18 jet in combat.

-Note: CORRECTION (August 21, 2017, 2:05 p.m.): An earlier version of this article incorrectly described Ken Harbaugh's role with Team Rubicon, which enlists veterans to respond to natural disasters.
-Harbaugh recently stepped down from his position as president and COO of the group to run for Congress; he does not currently run the group.